pponakala/dnspoisoning/readme.txt

 		-> however this method would prevent us from detecting spoofed packets in our dnsdetect, hence the simple method is used

 detect:
-	check if all fields match, including TXID to avoid false positives, like with legitimate consecutive responses with different IP addresses for same hostname cases where this may not work:
+	check if all relevant fields match -- including same dst IP, same ports for dst and src, dns id and qname --  to avoid false positives, like with legitimate consecutive responses with different IP addresses for same hostname which occur with dns round robin scheduling for example (so we check IP addresses as well) cases where this may not work:
 		two dns packets all have same fields, including TXID, yet are not spoofed and are both not poisonous occurs when in a NAT and due to various other reasons mentioned by Prof. in piazza